-Before the seventh semester begins: at least seven courses in the major and at least 90 s.h. earned toward the degree.
+Before the seventh semester begins: at least seven courses in the major, three courses in the topical field, the second quantitative or formal reasoning tool course, and at least 90 s.h. earned toward the degree.

-Before the eighth semester begins: at least eight courses in the major.
+Before the eighth semester begins: at least nine courses in the major, including the directed research requirement, and four courses in the topical field.

-During the eighth semester: enrollment in all remaining coursework in the major, all remaining GE CLAS Core courses, and a sufficient number of semester hours to graduate.
+During the eighth semester: enrollment in all remaining coursework in the major (including the topical field), all remaining GE CLAS Core courses, and a sufficient number of semester hours to graduate.